johnnychan0706/Danny-s-Diner/Solution.md

 GROUP BY product_name, customer_id
 ORDER BY customer_id ASC, orders DESC;
 ````
+- Use COUNT function to count for number of orders for each item
+- Use GROUP BY to sort the orders by customer and use ORDER by to arrange the order count in descending order
 #### Output
 | product_name | customer_id | orders |
 | ------------ | ----------- | ------ |